objetos/q_p5fx/draw_quadrille/_index.md

 The remaining parameters in the `{ options }` object use their default values, making it easier to adjust specific aspects of the quadrille's rendering without needing to pass every option explicitly.

 {{< callout type="info" >}}
-Using object literals in the `{ options }` parameter of `drawQuadrille` provides several benefits:
+[JavaScript object destructuring](https://www.w3schools.com/js/js_destructuring.asp) allows extracting values directly from objects, improving code clarity and ease of use.
+This approach provides several benefits:

-1. **Clarity**: Parameters are grouped into a single, descriptive object, making it easier to understand the function call at a glance.
+1. **Clarity**: Parameters are grouped into a single, descriptive object, making function calls easier to read.
-2. **Flexibility**: You can pass only the parameters you want to customize, and the rest will use their default values.
+2. **Flexibility**: Only the parameters you need are specified, while defaults handle the rest.
-3. **Extensibility**: New parameters can be added to the function signature without affecting existing calls.
+3. **Extensibility**: New parameters can be added without breaking existing function calls.
-4. **Order Independence**: You don’t have to worry about the order of arguments; parameters are matched by their names, not their positions.
+4. **Named Parameters**: Parameters are assigned based on their names, so their order doesn’t matter.
 {{< /callout >}}

 ## Syntax